chinjieh/mugenplcfg/README.txt

 Root user permissions are necessary to allow ConfigTool to examine system data.

 == [ Optional Arguments ] ==

 -u / --update				Update files used by the tool
 -f / --force				Attempt to generate the output file despite errors -g SCHEMA /--gen SCHEMA		Generates a .py binding file from a .xsd schema file

+== [ Additional information on generated platform file ] ==

+mugenplcfg alters the following in the platform file to match the requirements of the Muen Kernel:

+Memory :
+	- Omit memory blocks that are reserved
+	- Size of memoryBlocks are rounded down to the nearest multiple of a page
+	- Sets "allocatable" to false for memoryBlocks with a size < 1 MB

+Devices (PCI):
+	- Omit PCI Bridges
+	- Omit non PCI-Express devices behind bridges
+	- Size of memoryBlocks are rounded up to match the size of a page

+Devices (Serial):
+	- Omits serial devices on ports other than COM ports